Alberto Adela

 Alberto T. Adela Berting (born 1934) is a Filipino boxer.
 He competed in the 1956 Summer Olympics.

 1956 Olympic results

-Alberto Adela lost in his first round match (round of 32) to Song Soon-Chun of South Korea on points.
+Alberto Adela was part of the Filipino boxing contingent that year which also included Federico Bonus, featherweight Paulino Meléndres, Celedonio Espinosa, and Manuel de los Santos.
+He lost in his first round match (round of 32) to Song Soon-Chun of South Korea on points.
 The Korean eventually finished second (silver medalist) in the bantamweight division.
+No Filipino boxer that year won a match in any division.

+Post-Olympic career

+In 1988, Adela was hired by Gintong Alay to monitor the training of boxers for the 1989 SEA Games.